Alexandre-Saldanha/employeemanager-app-angular-spring/README.md

 8. Run `mvn spring-boot:run` to start the Spring Boot application.
 9. Open your browser and go to http://localhost:4200 to see the Angular web application in action.
 10. You can also use Postman to test the rest API endpoints at http://localhost:8080/employee

+## Tests

+This project uses JUnit to run unit tests.
+The test classes are:

+EmployeeResourceTest: tests the API resources related to employees.
+EmployeeServiceTest: tests the business services related to employees.
+UserNotFoundExceptionTest: tests the exception handling when a user is not found.
+To run the tests, use the command `mvn test`

 ## How to Contribute